libp2p/go-conn-security-multistream/README.md

 go get -u github.com/whyrusleeping/gx-go cd <your-project-repository>
 gx init
-gx import github.com/libp2p/go-ss-multistream
+gx import github.com/libp2p/go-conn-security-multistream
 gx install --global
 gx-go --rewrite
 ```

 Please check [Gx](https://github.com/whyrusleeping/gx) and [Gx-go](https://github.com/whyrusleeping/gx-go) documentation for more information.

-For more information about how `go-ss-multistream` is used in the libp2p context, you can see the [go-libp2p-conn](https://github.com/libp2p/go-libp2p-conn) module.
+For more information about how `go-conn-security-multistream` is used in the libp2p context, you can see the [go-libp2p-conn](https://github.com/libp2p/go-libp2p-conn) module.

 ## Contribute

 Feel free to join in.
 All welcome.
-Open an [issue](https://github.com/libp2p/go-ss-multistream/issues)!
+Open an [issue](https://github.com/libp2p/go-conn-security-multistream/issues)!

 This repository falls under the IPFS [Code of Conduct](https://github.com/libp2p/community/blob/master/code-of-conduct.md).